meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 Lines in green, indicate a connection between two points in the board.
 Lines in black offsetting the green lines, indicate curves cutting the cooper, creating the end routes between connected points of the board.
 Lines in yellow, indicate bridges connecting two points from the top side of the board via a wire.
 Lines in red, indicate components or connectors of the board and their orientation.

 The Motors Hub controller is composed of the following components:
+<a name="motors-hub-adac-components" />The Motors Hub controller is composed of the following components:

 1. A PCB board, with its schematics located within [PCB.CNC.adac/](https://github.com/meltoner/agrofelis/tree/main/components/mobility/motors_hub_driver/pcb/PCB.CNC.adac) folder.
 2. The PCB top side printed cover located within PCB.PRINT.Stickers.